The Complete Packing List for Bali (+ FREE Travel Checklist)

 Luggage/Baggage and Packing Items for Bali

-Finally, here’s a list of the packing items and baggage that I use to encase and carry all my stuff when I go on vacation.
+Finally, here’s my packing list for Bali baggage items that I use to encase and carry all my stuff when I go on vacation.
 A question I get asked often is: Suitcase or backpack for Bali?
 Personally I prefer a backpack as it suits my Bali itinerary – involving a lot of moving around between regions and staying at many different places.

 Also, it’s well worth investing in a trusted brand to ensure you have reliable gear that will last you years of travel.

-In 9 years of travel I find the clamshell type of backpacks the most convenient for quick access to everything inside your bag, without having to waste time rummaging through it.
-The Tortuga Setup Backpack (mens / womens) is one of the best out there.
+In 9 years of travel I find the clamshell type of backpacks the most convenient for quick access to everything inside your bag.
+The Tortuga Setup Backpack (mens / womens) is the best backpack for Bali.
 Not only is it affordable, its also very durable, weather-resistant, and comes in either 35L or 45L sizes.

 Prefer to wheel around a suitcase instead of wearing a backpack?
 Worry not – Amazon Basics does a 30-inch Hardside Spinner that fits neatly into the overhead and it’s got 36,000 reviews to boot.
+It’s arguably the best luggage for Bali.
 A suitcase is perfect if you plan to spend most of your trip in 1-2 places or on a resort.

 This is a must-have item for keeping your packing organized and reducing risk of lost clothing on your travels.
 It’s always wise to keep your dirty laundry separate from your clean laundry, plus, you’ll need a laundry bag to hand over to the laundrette when you get your laundry done during your trip.